codezero-be/viewfinder/README.md

 This package allows you to easily create [route structures](#localized-routing) for a multi language site.
 It also provides a convenient way to automatically find and return a [localized version](#load-a-view) of a view.

-If you request `some.view`, ViewFinder will search for that view.
-If it can't find it it will try to prepend the [configured locales](#configuration) (`en.some.view`) and return the first match as a fallback.
-If no matching view exists, a `ViewNotFoundException` will be thrown.

 ## Installation

 Install this package through Composer: